 as an example.
 Take Facebook.
 How many content is password protected?
 Ah, lot, all the profiles and pages right?

-The Deep Web also consents off all the archives, medical documents, circle documents and many more which l, which are all password protected when we get to Dark Web, which is on the bottom of this picture with all the scary things.
+The Deep Web also consists off all the archives, medical documents, physical documents and many more, which shall which are all password protected.
+When we get to Dark Web, which is on the bottom of this picture with all the scary things.
 Then we change the software that runs on top of the Internet.

-rather onion pages, which are accessible via specialized browsers like Tour
+Rather, onion pages, which are accessible via specialized browsers like Tor

-Dark Web, his usual linked to criminal activity and really good illegal marketplaces.
+Dark Web, is usually linked to criminal activity and a really good illegal marketplaces.
 But both of them serve as a privacy preservers, and that is pretty.
-Discuss herbal, since there are two science sites off that coin, I won't go that technical in tow.
+Discuss a ble, since there are two sides sides off that coin.
+I won't go there technical into it.

-But I encourage you to learn about it, since you will probably use it in your tool arsenal for your ocean investigations.
+But I encourage you to learn about it, since you will probably use it in your to arsenal for your ocean investigations.

 Okay, where else can we find information

 next?
 Their traditional mass media sources like television, newspapers, radio?